sdurian/Gap-Detection/README.md

 # Gap-Detection
 Simulation and analysis code for the paper "Optimal burstiness in populations of spiking neurons facilitates decoding of decreases in tonic firing" by Durian et al (2022).
-Data simulated using this code is available on GIN (https://gin.g-node.org/sdurian/Gap-Detection/src/master).
+Data simulated using this code is available on G-Node (https://gin.g-node.org/sdurian/Gap-Detection.git).

 ## Repository structure
 ### simulation scripts